harp-orm/materialized-path/README.md

 Usage
 -----

-Add the Traits to your Model / Repo
+Add the Trait to your Model

 ```php
 use Harp\Harp\AbstractModel;